West Coast woes: Gamecocks softball routed by UCLA to end NCAA run

 But USC faced a tall task against UCLA (50-8), which dominated the Big Ten this season and is one of the best offensive teams in the country.

-South Carolina missed out on early opportunity when it stranded two runners on base in the bottom of the second inning.
+South Carolina missed out on early opportunity Sunday when it stranded two runners on base in the bottom of the second inning.
 UCLA responded by hitting a two-run homer off USC starting pitcher Jori Heard in the top of the third.

 Momentum changed for good when Grant smashed her 40th home run of the season into deep left field to put UCLA up 6-0 two innings later.

 Grant hit the home run off Heard, but UCLA had loaded the bases against Gamecocks pitcher Emma Friedel, who came in for Heard after three innings.
-Coach Ashley Chastain Woodard pulled Friedel after just 22 pitches and brought Heard back into the game; she allowed the home run on the third pitch of her return.
+Chastain Woodard pulled Friedel after just 22 pitches and brought Heard back into the game; she allowed the home run on the third pitch of her return.

 UCLA’s scorching nine-run sixth inning, which included two two-run home runs, only added to the offensive onslaught.
+The Bruins hit 13 of 31 (.419) in the game.

 USC finished with 12 fewer wins and six fewer SEC wins in 2026 than it did during Chastain Woodard’s 2025 debut season.
 It’s worth noting the Gamecocks played the third-hardest strength of schedule in the country within a loaded conference.